preetisawant/cloud-foundry/monitoring.md

 5. There is a default set of Grafana dashboards included in the CFEE instance.
 Those default dashboards are interactive and give you a view of the infrastructure used to host your CFEE instance.
 (Kubernetes cluster).
 Once you launch the Grafana console, click the **Home** button at the top of the Grafana console to select one of the pre-deployed dashboards (see list below), which will graph the corresponding metrics:

    For CFEE v2.1.0 or earlier there is a default `admin` user in Grafana, with the default password set to `admin`.
 We recommend to login with Userd/Password `admin/admin`, and change them to new credentials.
-For CFEE v2.2.0 or later users are authenticated autmatically with their IBM ID credentials.
+For CFEE v2.2.0 or later users are authenticated automatically with their IBM ID credentials.

      [Launch Grafana console](https://localhost:3000)